 - 1. Tuition waiver in the amount of 9 credits for fall semester, 9 credits for spring semester, and five credits for summer session.
 The tuition waiver will be provided during the period of the assistantship, to a maximum of 23 credits per year. - 2.
 Exemption from out-of-state resident tuition.
-This exemption applies to a summer session that precedes or follows an appointment for an entire academic year, regardless of whether the student was previously enrolled at Michigan State University.
-If the student does not have a signed graduate assistantship form before registering for summer session, he or she will pay out-of-state resident course fees and tuition.
-Upon receiving a copy of the appointment form for the entire academic year through the middle of the semester of the subsequent fall semester, the Office of the Registrar will refund the full amount of out-of-state tuition that the student paid for the summer session. - 3.
-Specific college or program fees, applicable to all graduate students enrolled in a specific college or program, may apply and are not waived. - 4.
+This exemption applies to a summer session that precedes or follows consecutive fall and spring appointments, regardless of whether the student was previously enrolled at Michigan State University.
+If the student does not have a graduate assistantship form completed before registering for summer session, he or she will pay out-of-state resident course fees and tuition.
+If an appointment form is submitted prior to the middle of the subsequent fall semester, the Office of the Registrar will refund the full amount of out-of-state tuition that the student paid for the summer session.

+- 3. Specific college or program fees, applicable to all graduate students enrolled in a specific college or program, may apply and are not waived. - 4.
 Health Insurance.
 Graduate assistants (domestic and international) are automatically enrolled in a health insurance plan, the premium of which is paid by the university.
 The plan provides the following coverage: - a.
 Fall appointment only: coverage from August 15 to February 14 of the following year. - b.
 Fall and spring appointments-coverage from August 15 to August 31 of the following year. - c.
 Spring appointment only-coverage from January 1 to August 31. - d.
 Summer appointment only-coverage from approximately May 12 to August 31.